 Underground Garages

-Given the risks of street parking when driving in Portugal, underground garages are superior.
-They offer security and avoid the “bumper car” reality of streets.
-Look for garages by Empark or Saba when driving in Portugal, but inspect entrances for narrow ramps.
+Given the incredibly high risks of street parking, paid underground garages are vastly superior.
+They offer complete security and let you avoid the bumper car reality of parallel parking on tiny streets.
+Look for massive, clean garages operated by Empark or Saba.
+However, always inspect the entrances first, as some older garages feature terrifyingly narrow, concrete-scraping ramps.

 Fueling and EV Networks